 This level of confidence is one crucial element that must be in play in order to ensure an organization’s future success.
 The role of the leader must ultimately be to help instill a sense of confidence in their organization.
 Confidence helps people take control of circumstances, rather than be dragged along by them.
 It is a self-propagating mixture of accountability, collaboration, and initiative.

 Confidence is based on a cumulative set of events.
 As a leader, the focus of your effort should be to look at the “wins” and the “losses” in a historical context.
 Many times, leaders focus on the next win only and, while this is important, they must also consider their team’s overall track record – especially in crucial games.

-The ultimate and most important goal is to develop a series of wins.
-To be able to create serial success.
-This "winning streak" mentality is what ultimately translates into higher confidence for the team which, in turn, helps "psyche" them up for the next event.
-The resulting confidence not only enhances your team's self-starting ability and sense of empowerment, but also allows you to look further out into the future for even more challenging goals for the team.
+The most important goal is to develop a series of wins, to be able to create serial success.
+This “winning streak” mentality is what ultimately translates into higher confidence for the team which, in turn, helps “psyche” them up for the next event.
+The resulting confidence not only enhances your team’s self-starting ability and sense of empowerment, but also allows you to look further out into the future for even more challenging goals.

 In the same way, when your team is in the midst of a losing streak, your focus must be on analyzing missed opportunities, and developing a strategy to keep them from happening again.